J-O-B/ripe-recipe/assets/readme/user-stories-features.md

 **Text below each tab identifies current features to address the specific user story**

 > As a user I want immediate access, from everywhere to search for a recipe.
 **To allow users search for a recipe, regardless of viewing device, or location on the website.
-A search bar was added just under the main navigation**
+A search bar was added just under the main navigation.
+Voice search functionality is also available for users**

 > Have immediate access to recipes from the homepage.
 **To help counter bounce rate, a button "quick view" was added to the homepage, clicking this will refresh the homepage and display the entire recipe database using pagination**